+The World Health Organisation predicts that mental ill-health will be the leading cause of disease burden worldwide by 2030; the majority of people with mental health problems are seen very frequently in Primary Care in all countries.
 This course will give you the opportunity to develop your understanding of the key challenges in different mental health conditions commonly seen in primary care.
 You will critically appraise the evidence for approaches to treatment, configuration/delivery of services and policy responses to mental health problems encountered in primary care.

-You can also look to other postgraduate taught programmes within the Institute of Health and Wellbeing or the MSc in Advanced Practice in Health Care
+You can also look to other postgraduate taught programmes within the Institute of Health and Wellbeing or the MSc Advanced Practice in Health Care

 The research project, worth 60 masters-level credits, is a substantial piece of work, culminating in a 15-20,000 word dissertation.
 Completing the project will introduce you to the process of designing, conducting, analysing and reporting a research study.
 Successful completion of the project is essential to the awarding of the degree.

 Students have undertaken a wide range of projects.
 Recent titles include:

 - A service evaluation of the impact of a bilingual pharmacist led medication review service for South Asian diabetic individuals in a general practice (an evaluation)

 - Professional and carer perspectives of the challenges of supporting adults with learning disabilities manage diabetes, and the potential value of an educational tool (a qualitative study)